MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 ---
-title: Upgrade to VMM in System Center Technical Preview
+title: Upgrade to System Center 2016 - VMM
-description: This article helps you to upgrade your existing VMM deployment to System Center Technical Preview
+description: This article helps you to upgrade your existing VMM deployment to System Center 2016 - VMM
 author:  rayne-wiselman
+ms-author: raynew
 manager:  cfreemanwa
-ms.date:  2016-09-01
+ms.date:  2016-09-22
 ms.topic:  article
 ms.prod:  system-center-threshold
 ms.technology:  virtual-machine-manager
 ---

-# Upgrade to VMM in System Center Technical Preview
+# Upgrade to System Center 2016 - VMM

->Applies To: System Center 2016 Technical Preview - Virtual Machine Manager
+>Applies To: System Center 2016 - Virtual Machine Manager

 This article describes prerequisites for upgrading to System Center 2016 - Virtual Machine Manager (VMM).
 It includes upgrade steps, and describes tasks you should complete after the upgrade finishes.